Vince4513/StockAnalysis/README.md

 Check the None's in the retrieving data part
 Do some plots
 Solve the None <= float problem in Rules
+Add a report button to download pdf with a summary and 1 detailled page per company

 ## Plan
 1. API Yahoo finance